 Once your frosting is ready, it’s time to assemble your cake.
 Set aside four hours for this part.

 Thank the Good Lord for inventing shredded coconut.
-It masks a multitude of sins.
-I’m going to start applying it my face.
+It masks the world’s ugliness.

 Here’s the finished product.
 Makes the phrase “save me a wing” take on a whole new meaning, doesn’t it?
 And just think of the money you’ll save.
 Why, you’d pay upwards of $100 for a cake like this in a fancy bakery and here I made it for a fraction of that cost.
 Mind you, I also lost an entire Sunday.